leporidfelinity/Getting-and-Cleaning-Data-Project/README.md

 ## Project requirement

-You should create one R script called run_analysis.R that does the following.
+You should create one R script called run_analysis.R that does the following steps:

-1. Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement
-3. Uses descriptive activity names to name the activities in the data set.
+3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive activity names.
+4. Appropriately labels the data set with descriptive activity names
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject

-## how the run_analysis.R script works
+## How the run_analysis.R script works

 1. Package "data.table" and "reshape2" are required for this project, so load them first (assuming they are installed)
 2. Load all datasets for both test and train from the home directory